-Known by sawmillers as 'red gold' during the early days of colonial settlement, the species was highly prized on international markets and for many years was the most valuable tree species in NSW.
+Known by sawmillers as 'red gold' during the early days of colonial settlement, they were highly prized on international markets and for many years were the most valuable trees in NSW.

 Now, along with the Illawarra subtropical rainforests it once dominated, it's a rarity protected only in a handful of places, including 'Nameless'.

 This mesmerising place also hides Irwin's Creek, a playground for Freshwater Crayfish, Platypus and Swamp Wallabies.

 Below the rainforest canopy is an understory filled with native vines, lianas, shrubs and scramblers, and high up in the trees perch epiphytic ferns and orchids – plants that take nutrients from the bark and leaf litter of other plants.

 All this has been protected thanks to the generosity of our supporters.

 What Nameless Sylvan protects